 Acne: Dark spots may appear after instances of inflammation, which can be caused by acne.
-Popping a pimple can lead to formation of brown spots on the skin that will take some time to disappear on their own.
+Popping a pimple can lead to the formation of brown spots on the skin that will take some time to disappear on their own.

 Diseases, skin trauma, skin disorders, hormonal fluctuations, vitamin deficiency, intestinal disorders, and stress can also cause dark spots.

 Areas Prone to Dark Spots

 Dark spots are more prominent on parts of the body that are often exposed to the sun, such as the face, shoulders, forearms, backs of the hands, legs, neck, and chest.

 Age spots are often seen as an extension of dark under-eye circles.
 Some people have dark spots on their lips due to ceaseless smoking and a high intake of tea and coffee.
 Hyperpigmentation that occurs on the knees and elbows is a result of the higher amounts of friction these body parts are subjected to.

 How to Prevent Dark Spots